andyinabox/versioning-poc/README.md

     grunt release

-whenever you are pushing non-WIP code.
-This will handle the following tasks:
+whenever you are pushing any changes to the master branch.
+This command handles the following tasks:

  1. Check to make sure you are in `master` branch
  2. Run any build tasks